Asset-Based Loans & Mortgages

-Asset-based loans are perfect for retirees, investors, and/or self-employed borrowers that have assets on-hand.
+Asset utilization loans are perfect for retirees, investors, and/or self-employed borrowers that have assets on-hand.

-How does an Asset-based Loan Work?
+How does an Asset-Based Loan Work?

 With this type of lending, you will be borrowing against your assets.
 The amount you are granted for your loan, known as the borrowing base, will be established based on a percentage of the assets’ value.

 For your asset-based mortgage, you can use 70% of what you have in retirement and investment accounts and 100% of liquid assets, the value of your bank accounts.